ChristopheClaustre/LandarDemo/CodingRules.md

 ```
 CamelCase

-prefixe GUI, if it's intended to act on GUI
+Prefix GUI, if it's intended to act on GUI.
+GUI script should not store game informations.

-GUI script should not store game informations
+Prefix MONO, if it's intended to be instantiated only one time in a scene (singleton for example).

 ### Format of `C#` files